akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice curtsied and went.
 The heavy doors closed behind her.

 The hall exhaled.
-Servants moved again.
+Servants moved.
 Knights reached for wine.
+Music resumed near the damp hearth, a shawm’s shrill cry and the hollow rattle of a tabor offered a thin, lonely music.

 The Queen rose smoothly and gestured to the steward—a small, almost imperceptible wave.
 The steward nodded and, with quiet efficiency, redirected the nearest courtiers toward the sideboards. *Eat.
 Drink.
 Give us room.*